 When Isaiah saw God in a vision, he was terrified.
 He pronounced a curse upon himself and expected to be immediately incinerated.
-When Ezekiel in chapter 1 of Ezekiel saw the glory of God in a vision, he fell on his face in a coma.
-When John the Apostle saw the glory of Christ, the Shekinah glory of God in the face of Jesus Christ in Revelation 1 it says he rolled over as a dead man and went into a coma.
-Terror is the result of seeing the presence of God.
-Even the veiled presence of God.
+When Ezekiel, in chapter 1 of Ezekiel, saw the glory of God in a vision, he fell on his face in a coma.
+When John the apostle saw the glory of Christ, the Shekinah glory of God in the face of Jesus Christ in Revelation 1 it says he fell over like a dead man, went into a coma.
+Terror is the result of seeing the presence of God, even a veiled presence of God.
 People who saw Jesus and understood that He was God were terrified.
 A woman was healed by Jesus and it says she was absolutely terrified when she realized He had to be God because He had just healed her.
-The disciples had Jesus in the boat, it says they were afraid because of the storm.
+The disciples had Jesus in the boat.
+It says they were afraid because of the storm.
 Jesus stopped the storm and it says they were exceedingly afraid.
 They were more afraid of having God in their boat than having a storm outside their boat.
 I understand that.
-Even a veiled presence of God was enough to terrify a sinner because a sinner knows...if I can see God, if I'm in the presence of God, He can see me.
-I see holiness, He sees sin, I'm in trouble.
+Even a veiled presence of God was enough to terrify a sinner because a sinner knows: If I can see God, if I'm in the presence of God, He can see me.
+I see holiness, He sees sin.
+I'm in trouble.

 By the way, that's a very common phrase.
 If you want to have a good Bible study, start in Genesis 15:1 where that phrase first appears, "don't be afraid," and follow it all the way through Genesis, Exodus, Joshua, Judges, 2 Kings, 1 and 2 Chronicles.
 You find it in Nehemiah.
 You find it in Daniel.
 You find it in Zachariah.
-And then you find it in Matthew, Mark, Luke and John, Acts, Hebrews, 1 Peter and Revelation 1:17.
-Just follow that whole phrase and you have times when you ought to be afraid of God but there are those times when God says...don't be afraid...don't be afraid.
-And every time it is when God is going to reveal grace.
+Then you find it in Matthew, Mark, Luke and John, Acts, Hebrews, 1 Peter and finally Revelation 1:17.
+Just follow that whole phrase and you have times when you ought to be afraid of God but there are those times when God says, don't be afraid.
+Don't be afraid.
+And every time, it is when God is going to reveal grace.
 Okay?

-And look what the angel says, "Stop being afraid, behold, I bring you...what?...good news."
+And look what the angel says, "Stop being afraid, behold, I bring you (what?) good news."
 The news is not bad, guys.
-Come on, get up, don't be afraid, the news is good.
+Come on, get up.
+Don't be afraid, the news is good.
 You know, being in the presence of God should panic anyone.
-I...I always wonder about these quote/unquote charismatic people who see God and talk to God and anybody in the Scripture who had that kind of experience was in a state of terror until God graciously said, "Stop being afraid."
-It doesn't make you into a celebrity, it instantly transforms you into a self-conscious sinners who fears judgment and death and hell.
+I...I always wonder about these quote-unquote charismatic people who see God and talk to God.
+Anybody in the Scripture who had that kind of experience was in a state of terror until God graciously said, "Stop being afraid."
+It doesn't make you into a celebrity.
+It instantly transforms you into a self-conscious sinner who fears judgment and death and hell.

 There's no greater joy than that, is there?
 Against that matter every other matter pales in importance.
 The highest and best joy is for those whose sins have been forgiven, those for whom the Savior has died and paid the penalty for their sins.
 The news is good, folks, and this is what we tell the world, isn't it?
 Go into all the world and proclaim this good news.

 Let me give you one other point just briefly.
 That's the proclamation of the good news, here's the pervasiveness of it.
-And this is a good place to close...the pervasiveness of it.
-Back to verse 10, "I'll bring you good news of a great joy," here's the pervasiveness of it, "Which shall be for ALL the people for today in the city of David there has been born for you a Savior."
+And this is a good place to close, the pervasiveness of it.
+Back to verse 10, "I bring you good news of a great joy."
+Here's the pervasiveness of it, "which shall be for all the people, for today in the city of David there has been born for you a Savior."
 Just those two phrases, one in verse 10 and one in verse 11, sum up the pervasiveness.
 How widespread is this good news?
 Verse 10 says it's good news of great joy which shall be for all the people.
-Now THE people, primarily the word laos in the Greek, primarily from which we get the word laity in the English meaning the people, the word primarily refers to Israel.
+Now “the people,” primarily the word laos in the Greek, primarily from which we get the word “laity” in the English, meaning “the people.”
+The word primarily refers to Israel.
 Luke uses it a number of times to refer to Israel, for all the people, of course, the angel is saying, first of all, for Israel, salvation is of the Jews, the message of salvation comes to Israel, the New Covenant is being delivered and ratified to Israel and the fulfillment of Davidic promise and Abrahamic promise with it.
-But is Israel...Israel the primary recipient of this wondrous reality to all the people...and he knows that the shepherds would understand it as Israel because they understand God as the redeemer of Israel, and God is the God of Israel and they being the covenant people.
+It is Israel...Israel the primary recipient of this wondrous reality to all the people.
+He knows that the shepherds would understand it as Israel because they understand God as the Redeemer of Israel, God as the God of Israel and they being the covenant people.
 But it doesn't end with Israel.
 They are the primary people.
 They are the ones that would be understood by those shepherds as the people.
-They're the ones that Luke intends us to understand as the people.
+They're the ones Luke intends us to understand as the people.

 But it doesn't stop with them.
-Go over to verse 31 where you have Simeon picking up the baby Jesus in the temple and he realizes that this child is the Savior and he says that He's been prepared in the presence of all peoples a light of revelation to the Gentiles and the glory of Thy people Israel.
+Go over to verse 31 where you have Simeon picking up the baby Jesus in the temple and he realizes that this child is the Savior and he says He's been prepared in the presence of all peoples a light of revelation to the Gentiles and the glory of Thy people Israel.
 So we've got to go beyond just Israel.
-Israel is the primary but the secondary is He goes to the world, to the Gentiles.
-And that is exactly what Isaiah the prophet said there in Isaiah chapter 60 in that wonderful...and by the way, the promise of the gospel to all nations is in Isaiah 9:2, Isaiah 42:6, Isaiah 49:6 to 9, Isaiah 51:4...it's not just isolated to one verse...but listen to Isaiah 60, "Arise, shine, your light has come, the glory of the Lord has risen upon you," that's the Messiah, and it says, "The Lord will rise upon you, His glory will appear on you and nations will come to your light."
+Israel is the primary, but the secondary is He goes to the world, to the Gentiles.
+And that is exactly what Isaiah the prophet said there in Isaiah chapter 60 in that wonderful...and by the way, the promise of the gospel to all nations is in Isaiah 9:2, Isaiah 42:6, Isaiah 49:6 to 9, Isaiah 51:4.
+It's not just isolated to one verse.
+But listen to Isaiah 60, "Arise, shine, your light has come, the glory of the Lord has risen upon you," that's the Messiah, and it says, "The Lord will rise upon you, His glory will appear upon you and nations will come to your light."

 So the proclamation and the pervasiveness.
-Now next time we're going to talk about the person with the good news and look specifically at the titles given to Jesus.
+Now next time we're going to talk about the person of the good news and look specifically at the titles given to Jesus.